 Every 5th Nokia USPTO patent originates from Tampere*

-Data is based on USPTO public data on Nokia (and Networks/NSN) patents between 1993 and 2012.
+*) Data is based on USPTO public data on Nokia (Nokia Networks and Solutions) patents between 1993 and 2012.
 Nokia/NSN had files 10121 patents which were public at the time of analysis.

 Tampere holds a strong innovation culture with many world firsts.
 It is the birthplace of many new technologies including the first commercial GSM phone call, the smartphone and the first VR movie camera OZO, and the walking forest machine.

 Nokia has contributed significantly to the heritage of invention in Tampere, and after a period of huge change, it has emerged again as a pioneer.
 Nokia’s OZO was the world’s first professional Virtual Reality movie camera, developed in Tampere.
 Capturing 360° spherical video and 360×360 surround sound it provides directors real-time interactive feedback of cast performances for the first time.

 With many joint projects with world class research teams from the Tampere University and industry, we’re sure to see more world firsts in the future.